kedacore/keda-docs/content/docs/2.12/concepts/scaling-deployments.md

           url: {url-of-ec-server}                           # Mandatory if externalCalculators section is given
           timeout: {time-to-connect}                        # Mandatory if externalCalculators section is given
           certDirectory: ""                                 # Optional.
 Defaults to "", no certificates used
-        fallback:                                           # Optional.
-Section to specify ec-fallback options
-          replicas: 3                                       # Mandatory if fallback section is included
-          failureThreshold: 3                               # Mandatory if fallback section is included
   triggers:
   # {list of triggers to activate scaling of the target resource}
 ```